18F/18f.gsa.gov/_posts/2018-10-09-implementing-rules-without-rules-engines.md

 18F is always available to help work through questions like this.
 Feel free to reach out to our team at [inquiries18F@gsa.gov](mailto:inquiries18F@gsa.gov?subject=Inquiry%20related%20to%20the%20Implementing%20Rules%20Without%20Rules%20Engines%20blog%20post&cc=eligibility.rules.service@gsa.gov) to set up a time to talk.

-*This post is largely a distillation of the work of a number of 18F alumni, including Tony Garvan, Catherine Devlin, Becky Sweger, and benefitted from the guidance of current 18F staff including CM Lubinski, Greg Walker, and Ryan Hofschneider.*
+*This post is largely a distillation of ideas from a number of 18F alumni, including Tony Garvan, Catherine Devlin, Becky Sweger, and benefitted from the guidance of CM Lubinski, Greg Walker, Ryan Hofschneider and Vraj Mohan.*